Chalarangelo/30-seconds-of-interviews/questions/truth-table.md

 true|false|true
 true|true|true

 We want to exchange the top and bottom rows only to achieve a NAND(&&!) gate.
-We can do so by inverting the inputs to the OR gate, meaning if one of the values is `false`, it evaluates to `true`.
-To achieve NAND from this, we need to invert the top and bottom, which is achieved by inverting the original values using the logical NOT (`!`) operator.
+A NAND gate is a logical expression that is true when any of the inputs are false.
+To achieve NAND from OR we need to invert the top and bottom outputs which is achieved by inverting the original values using the logical NOT (`!`) operator.

 ```js
 !a || !b